This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • Start off with finely chopping an entire batch of parsley and cilantro.
-Next add a tablespoon of freshly minced garlic, crushed red pepper flakes, salt, red wine vinegar, freshly squeezed lemon juice and olive oil.
+Next add a tablespoon of minced roasted garlic, fresh ground horseradish, crushed red pepper flakes, salt, red wine vinegar and olive oil.
 Mix these ingredients together with a spoon, not a food processor

 • Cut the steak into 1 inch cubes.
-Next cube up some bell peppers, red onion and add whole small vine tomatoes to the bowl.
+Season with steak seasoning.
+Next cube up the bell pepper and red onion.

 • Skewer the ingredients.